lav2024/SuperMail/README.md

 # 📽️ Watch Demo on YouTube
 # 📄 Read Full Blog Post
+Else view in my kaagle website(https://www.kaggle.com/lavsss2810) where I uploaded the notebook publicly..
-# 💡 Built as a capstone project to explore real-world applications of GenAI in support automation.
+💡 Built as a capstone project to explore real-world applications of GenAI in support automation.
 Contributions, suggestions, and stars are welcome! 🌟